Comic Book Bin

 justiceinc.jpg

 Gold Key Comics attempted a Doc Savage title in the 1960s, but it was Marvel who seemed to have the most success.
-They began with a full-color comic series which ran for eight issues featuring adaptations of pulp novels.
+It began with a full-color comic series which ran for eight issues featuring adaptations of pulp novels.
 After the 1975 feature film starring Ron Ely, Marvel launched a black & white magazine of new original adventures.
 It also ran for eight issues, and was very much in step with the original stories from the pulps.

 goldkeydoc.jpg

-In 1988, Marvel also tried their hand at The Shadow.
+In 1988, Marvel also tried its hand at The Shadow.
 Entitled Hitler’s Astrologer, the graphic novel reunited Denny O’Neil and Mike Kaluta, but fell victim to the creatively stifling office politics existing at Marvel at the time.
 It was severely edited, leading to a disjointed narrative that was not well-received by many Shadow fans.

-The pulp-like comic The Rocketeer and its sequel, The Rocketeer: Cliff’s New York Adventure, both featured characters who may or may not have been Doc Savage and The Shadow.
+The pulp-like comic The Rocketeer and its sequel, The Rocketeer: Cliff’s New York Adventure, both featured characters that may or may not have been Doc Savage and The Shadow.
 Though never mentioned specifically by name, specific similarities make it obvious to longtime fans.

 shadowdocsavage.jpg

-In 1987, DC found themselves again publishing both The Shadow Strikes and Doc Savage, this time in updated stories.
+In 1987, DC found itself again publishing both The Shadow Strikes and Doc Savage, this time in updated stories.
 Fan response indicated a return to the heroes’ original Depression-era setting was necessary, a move which led DC to unite the two longtime pulp characters.
-For the first time in 50 years, Doc Savage and the Shadow joined forces in 1992’s The Conflagration Man.
+For the first time in 50 years, Doc Savage and The Shadow joined forces in 1992’s The Conflagration Man.
 Unfortunately, such a momentous pairing wasn’t enough to sustain the respective titles.

 Dark Horse Comics then released an intermittent series of Shadow comics, some produced by fan favorite Mike Kaluta.
 In 1995 Dark Horse published The Shrieking Skeletons, another union between The Shadow and Doc Savage.
 Doc would go on to star in additional stories published by Millenium Comics in the 1990s.